rightjs/rightjs-docs/docs/en/tutorials/what-new-in-rjs22.md

-And last, but not least, RightJS was cleaned up from all the nasty `eval` and `document.write` hacks that we inherited from RightJS 1, so that now RightJS is nice and clean and ready to be used with all those asynchronous scripts loaders like RequireJS and so one.
+And last, but not least, RightJS was cleaned up from all the nasty `eval` and `document.write` hacks that we inherited from RightJS 1, so that now RightJS is nice and clean and ready to be used with all those asynchronous scripts loaders like RequireJS and so on.

 &nbsp;